waldur/waldur-homeport/src/openstack/openstack-backup-schedule/BackupScheduleWarning.md

    Also it is better to delete exceeding resources manually instead of relying on automatic deletion so that it is easier to explicitly select resources to be removed.

-4. Actual execution of schedule depends on number of backup workers and their load.
+4. Actual execution of schedule depends on number of VM snapshot workers and their load.
-   For example, even if schedule is expected to create new resources each hour, but all backup workers have not been available for 2 hours, only one resource would be created.
+   For example, even if schedule is expected to create new resources each hour, but all VM snapshot workers have not been available for 2 hours, only one resource would be created.